-I’m Christian Hendriks, a collections technician for the historical society of a remote Canadian city and a graduate from the University of British Columbia’s Library and Information Sciences program.
+I’m Christian Hendriks, a graduate from the University of British Columbia’s Library and Information Studies program with working experience (collections; grant writing) at a local historical society.
 I also have an MA (English Literature, UBC) and a BA Honours (English Language and Literature with a Minor in Religious Studies, Queen’s University).
-I grew up in southern Ontario’s farmlands; I periodically and currently live in Alberta; I have also lived for a while in Vancouver, British Columbia and Toronto, Ontario.
-I am an amateur photographer and an aspiring author.
+I grew up in southern Ontario’s farmlands, to which I have returned for the time being; I have also lived for a while in Kingston ON, Fort McMurray AB, Vancouver BC, and Toronto ON.
+I am a rabbit owner, an amateur photographer, and an aspiring author.
 (I say “aspiring”; I have a few minor publication credits.)
-I am Anglican-ish.
+I am an underpracticing Anglican.

 I formerly maintained a Tumblr on which I posted five wondrous things each week, and some collaborators post more; it is called the Weekly Wonder.
 I also have other blogs worth mentioning: for a course on social media for librarians I had to make a (very short-lived) blog, which I enjoyed and titled Learning to the Read the Internet; my former main blog, which this one is intended to replace, is The Thinking Grounds.

 This is not a library blog, though I will likely blog about libraries some of the time.
 I do not yet know what kind of blog this will or should be, but I am sure I will find out.
 Past experience suggests I will engage a lot of amateur philosophy; I will try for some book reviews, too.
 I will update this section as I discover what I am doing.
 [Update 23 July 2016: I still have no idea.]

 The best way to understand what I’m doing, I suppose, is to read a few specific posts which were either introductory or popular, or turned out to be typical.

 What is Accidental Shelf Browsing? is the first introduction, discussing the name.